Redningsselskapet/data-worker/README.md

 # data-worker

 Runs a worker function on interval.
-Every worker instance can be started, stopped, view running status.
-Optionally name your worker.
-The worker name will be set to what ever you name + an unique id.
+Every worker instance can be started, stopped, get running status.
+Optionally name your worker and the worker will be named to what ever you name it + an unique id.

 ### Example code:
 ```javascript